 - You will be in the operating room for about one hour and then moved to a room to recover for about one hour.
 You will be able to breastfeed in the recovery room.
 You will move to your new room in the Mother-Infant Unit once your health care team says it’s okay

-- You will stay in the hospital 2-4 days, depending on your recovery.
+- You will stay in the hospital 2 to 4 days, depending on your recovery.

 Many women who have had a cesarean delivery can later give birth vaginally.
 A Vaginal Birth After Cesarean (VBAC) delivery may be an option for you.
 Your physician can discuss with you whether you are able to have a VBAC delivery.

 Of the women who try a VBAC, about 70% are successful.
 If you are thinking about having a VBAC at Natividad, you may be a good candidate if: